 The dollar stayed firm against other currencies in Asia on Wednesday, holding onto gains on data showing U.S. consumer confidence at a six-year high.

-The price of oil was down slightly Wednesday as energy markets waited for the latest figures on U.S. crude and fuel stockpiles.
+The price of oil was becalmed Wednesday as the energy market waited for a weekly U.S. crude stockpiles report.

 Australian Prime Minister Tony Abbott Tuesday said substantial progress had been made in securing free trade agreements with its three largest export markets and a pact with Japan should be finalized within weeks.